What is Mazekomi Furikake?

 Mazekomi Furikake (混ぜ込みふりかけ)

-But of course, you can use normal Furikake, like the usage of Mazekomi Furikake, by mixing into steamed plain rice, like when you make Onigiri rice balls.
+But of course, you can use normal Furikake the same way as Mazekomi Furikake by mixing it into steamed plain rice, like when you make Onigiri rice balls.